Campa Cola demolition: Tired, residents open gates to the BMC

-Residents have decided to allow civic authorities to enter the society today, to let them disconnect electricity, water and gas connections
+Residents of the Mumbai society have decided to allow civic authorities to enter the premises today, to let them disconnect electricity, water and gas connections

 Almost three days of resisting eviction from their homes, the residents of Campa Cola compound have finally decided to cooperate with the Brihanmumbai Municipal Corporation (BMC).
 According to the residents, they finally gave in, as they could not afford to have a contempt of court case filed against them, as threatened by the civic body.